NicolasFlamel1/MWC-Pay/README.md

 ```

 ### Usage
 When MWC Pay starts, it'll prompt you for a password that will be used to create or open a wallet.
-Then it will connect to the tor network and sync with the MimbleWimble Coin network.
+Then it will connect to the Tor network and sync with the MimbleWimble Coin network.
 After that's completed, it'll start the private and public servers which can then be used for creating and receiving payments.
 An example of how to interface with the APIs that MWC Pay provides can be found [here](https://github.com/NicolasFlamel1/MWC-Pay/tree/master/example).

 MWC Pay consists of the following components:
 * Wallet: The wallet that receives payments.